Prairie Grove Once Again Searching For New Public Works Director

 Fry was to replace Simon Wiley in the position.
 Wiley started Jan.
 2, but Hudson fired him Feb.
 17.

 Hudson said he plans to advertise the position but also may consider using an outside firm to oversee public works.
 He said an engineering firm approached him earlier about the possibility.
-Hudson said he listened to their proposal but it did not interest him at the time.
+Hudson said he listened to the firm's proposal but it did not interest him at the time.